wangyu-/udp2raw/README.md

 ### Simulated TCP Handshake
 simulated 3-way handshake,simluated seq ack_seq.
 Simluated tcp options:MSS,sackOk,TS,TS_ack,wscale.
 Provides real-time delivery ,no tcp over tcp problem when using openvpn.
 ### Connnection Recover
-After connection timeouts,the client will re-connect.if re-connection is successful,the previous connection will be recovered,and all old udp conversations will stay vaild.
+After connection timeouts,the client will re-connect.if re-connection is successful,the previous connection will be recovered,and all existed udp conversations will stay vaild.
 ### Other Features
 Multiplexing ,one client supports multi udp connections,all of those traffic will share one raw connection

-Multiple Client Support,one server supports multiple client.
+Multiple Clients Support,one server supports multiple clients.

 NAT Supported,all 3 modes work in NAT environment